 - Cut the power to your heating system.

 - Remove the filter and angle it toward the light.
 If you can’t view light through it, get a new one.

 - Insert the new filter with the arrow pointing toward the heater to prevent damage.

-Flat filters ought to be replaced once a month, while pleated filters should be used for somewhere in the vicinity of three months.
-You may also get a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to replace your filter more often.

 To make the process go more quickly down the road, write with a permanent writing tool on your heater outside or ductwork to list the airflow direction and filter size.